 Appreciation is also another huge factor; since land is finite, homes almost always appreciate with time.
-This means a $200,000 home you buy today could be sold for $270,000 in future.
-Along with appreciation, home ownership also provides tax advantages, you can count your mortgage interest and property taxes as a deduction when you file taxes!
+This means a $200,000 home you buy today could be sold for $270,000 in the future.
+Along with appreciation, homeownership also provides tax advantages; you can count your mortgage interest and property taxes as a deduction when you file taxes!

 Don’t forget that owning a home comes with additional costs such as higher utility bills, additional insurance policies, HOA fees, property taxes, closing costs, etc.

 Since you own the asset, you must take care of it.
-You must maintenance the house and absorb all costs associated with it.
+You must maintain the house and absorb all costs associated with it.
 Water heater broke?
 A/C stopped working?
 Found cracks in your foundation?
-No landlord to call means you must take care of the problem, and sometimes it gets expensive.
+No landlord to call means you must take care of the problem, and it can get expensive.